Last updated on November 13th, 2023 at 11:49 am

 The Fix: Perhaps your resolution to meditate regularly or just “stop and smell the roses” more often has not happened.
 If this is the case, don’t try and adhere to a strict regimen to de-stress.
 Resolve to start anew and not be so hard on yourself.
 Try making small changes like journaling your thoughts, spending more time with friends, doing deep breathing exercises, or exploring a new hobby.

 The Fix: Kicking the habit can be very challenging so support is vital.
 Try joining a smoking cessation program or calling into a telephone-based support line.
 Homeopathic medicines can also help relieve some of the negative side effects of quitting.
-When you feel the need to eat more because you’re trying not to light up, try Nux vomica 30C.* Nux can also help relieve symptoms of irritability associated with quitting.* When those tobacco cravings hit, Lobelia inflata 6C can offer some relief.* Additionally, if you feel nervous or hypersensitive to everyday stress during this time, try Ignatia amara 30C. * For more information, watch homeopathic expert Joette Calabrese’s video on other useful blue tube single medicines.
+When you feel the need to eat more because you’re trying not to light up, try Nux vomica 30C.* Nux can also help relieve symptoms of irritability associated with quitting.* When those tobacco cravings hit, Lobelia inflata 6C can offer some relief.* Additionally, if you feel nervous or hypersensitive to everyday stress during this time, try Ignatia amara 30C. * If you want easy access to all the homeopathic medicines that can help relieve the negative effects of quitting, try our Quit Smoking Symptom Relief Kit!
+For more information, watch homeopathic expert Joette Calabrese’s video on other useful blue tube single medicines.

 To find the right homeopathic medicine for other everyday conditions, explore the free Boiron Medicine Finder app.